 Season the salmon.
 Season the salmon fillet with salt and pepper and place it in the center of the foil; set aside.

 Make the sauce.
 In a nonstick skillet, add butter and olive oil; cook over medium-high heat until butter is melted.
-Lower the heat to medium and add the minced garlic to the skillet; cook for 20 seconds or until fragrant; swirl the pan around so that you do not burn the garlic.
+Lower the heat to medium and add the minced garlic to the skillet; cook for 20 seconds, or until fragrant, swirling the pan to avoid burning the garlic.
 Stir in the lemon juice and continue to cook for 1 minute.
 Remove from the heat and stir in the capers.

 Combine and seal.
 Pour the sauce over the salmon fillet.
 Arrange a few slices of lemon over the salmon.
 Fold the sides of the foil over the fish, covering completely and sealing the packet closed.